 Giant didn’t skimp on traditional cycling components, either.
 The bike comes standard with an 11-speed Shimano crankset, hydraulic disc brakes, and a lightweight aluminum frame.
 It also features an aggressive geometry designed for road riding and ships with a fast-charger to keep the electric motor powered up.

 The frame itself incorporates a series of mounts allowing you to easily trick-out the Road E+1 with a rack, fenders, or panniers to more aptly meet your touring requirements.
 Again, most touring purists will certainly scoff at the mere notion of pedal-assistance, however, individuals looking for more of a guided tour and less of a tour de force will swoon over the Road E+1.

 Why should you buy this?
 The Espin Sport is a solid economic ebike option.

-Who it’s for?
-Those looking to test the ebike waters without breaking the bank.
+Who’s it for?
+Those looking to buy their first ebike without breaking the bank.

 Purchasing an ebike can be a rather hefty initial investment, and there are dozens of worthy makes and models to choose from.
-That said, some individuals may desire a solid pedal-assistance model without a bevy of extra frills and the Espin Sport is our top budget-specific pick.
+That said, some individuals may desire a solid pedal-assistance model without a bevy of extra frills, and for that the Espin Sport is our top pick.